 How to prepare yourself for Brexit

-The departure of the UK from the European Union, initially planned on 29 March 2019, is now extended till 31st October 2019 at last.
+The departure of the UK from the European Union, initially planned on 29 March 2019, has been further extended to 31 January 2020 at the latest.
 At this new date, a transition period will begin provided that a withdrawal agreement is reached and ratified by the EU, the European Parliament, and the UK Parliament.
 Do you have trading relationships with British companies?
 Contactour experts and assess the potential impact of Brexit on your business!

 The options will be the same at the new date: either accept the ‘new’ deal negotiated with the EU or leave the union with no-deal and fall under the WTO’s rules.
 Other less likely options are to be considered: a second referendum or a unilateral revocation of Article 50.

 As announced just before the deadline of 31/10/2019, a new extension until 31st January 2020 has been requested and early general elections have been decided on 12th December 2019.

 However, if no withdrawal agreement between the EU and the United Kingdom is reached, there will be no transition period.

 Given the current uncertainty, prevention is better than cure.
 And at both Belgian and European level, measures have been put in place to support you.

 The FPS Economy, SMEs, Self-Employed and Energy has developed a tab on its website entirely dedicated to BREXIT: its context, its consequences, the issues arising from it…

 You wish to measure the possible impact that Brexit could have on your company?